prebid/prebid.github.io/dev-docs/bidders/smartadline.md

 ### Note

 The Smartadline bidder adaptor requires setup and approval from the Smartadline team.
-Please reach out to [smartadline@gmail.com](mailto:smartadline@gmail.com) for more information.<br>
+Please reach out to [smartadline@gmail.com](mailto:smartadline@gmail.com) for more information.

 ### Banner - Ad Unit Setup